Texas A&M Institute for Neuroscience

 (5a) Once you submit your application, you can access status updates at your Texas A&M University GraduateCAS application dashboard.
 Please understand that the progress of TAMIN’s review of your application may not be reflected online.

-If you have questions about how to apply to the program, please contact Sylvia Bernal Jones:
+If you have questions about how to apply to the Neuroscience PhD Program, please contact Sylvia Bernal Jones:

 Program Coordinator